maishuji/dc-updown-journey/README.md

 cmake --build build --target updown -- -j 4 -- VERBOSE=1
 ```

-### Hints
+### Known issues

+##### Ninja generator issue
-- kos toolchains seems to have issues with ninja (floating-point exception)
+- kos toolchain seems to have issues with ninja (`floating-point exception`)
-Need to put in settings.json Makefile as generator:
+- This issue is oddly not visible in certain circumstances ( e.g when building and calling just after a custom target)
+    - Didn't find the root cause, but as a workaround, we can use the `Unix Makefiles` generator instead of `Ninja` in the CMake configuration.

+In `settings.json`:
 ```json
 {
     "cmake.generator": "Unix Makefiles"